 The easiest way to change the password for a shared U-M Box or U-M Google account is to contact the ITS Service Center and request a shared account password change.

 If you are comfortable using terminal programs and the ITS Login Service, you can change it yourself if you wish.
-To change the password for a shared U-M Box or
+To change the password for a shared U-M Box or U-M Google account, you must be an owner of the MCommunity group associated with that account.

 Tip: See Choosing and Changing a Secure UMICH Password for information about choosing a strong password.